dmadison/ArduinoXInput/README.md

 For a complete list of available packages and compatible boards see [the 'supported boards' file](extras/SupportedBoards.md).
 For information on how to add support for another Arduino-compatible board with native USB support, see [the documentation on the USB API](extras/XInputUSB_API.md).

+### Console Support

+Please be aware that none of the currently available board packages support connecting to the console itself.
+Genuine controllers use a dedicated hardware security chip that handshakes with the console.
+Arduinos do not have this chip, and its security method has not been (openly) broken.

 ## License

 This library is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for more information.